Industrialization in China: Environmental implications

 Like previous industrialization campaigns, Chinese industrialization brought modern economic development and a general increase in quality of life for many of its citizens, while also introducing a variety of environmental implications that can be felt locally, and on a global scale.
-Severe pollution, dehydration of waterways, widespread deforestation, and some of the highest levels of air pollution in the world are just a few of China's cost of its rapid industrialization and modernization.
+Academic Stevan Harrell observes that the environmental consequences of the PRC's industrialization during the Mao era were comparable to "industrial capitalism at the same state of capital accumulation."

 From 1985 to 2008, the quantities of energy production grew by 203.9%, while the energy consumption increased by 271.7%.
 Along with those increases, the emissions of industrial wastewater, gas and solid waste have undergone massive growth.
 Environmental accidents all over the country have also increased in recent years.
 "It is reported that the number of environmental disasters in 2010 was as double as that of 2009, and there were 102 accidents in the first half of 2010."